Linuxfabrik/monitoring-plugins/check-plugins/file-count/README.md

                         accordance with https://docs.python.org/3/library/path
                         lib.html#pathlib.Path.glob.
 Beware of using recursive
                         globs.
 This is mutually exclusive with -u / --url.
-  --only-dirs           Only consider directories.
+  --only-dirs           Only count directories.
-  --only-files          Only consider files.
+  --only-files          Only count files.
   --password PASSWORD   SMB Password.
   --pattern PATTERN     The search string to match against the names of SMB
                         directories or files.
 This pattern can use '*' as a